Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CALIBRATION OF AMATI RELATION AND GRB Hubble DIAGRAM

-To calibrate the Amati relation, we use GaPP to reconstruct the apparent magnitudes of SNe Ia data points with 39 GRBs at $z<0.8$ from the J221 sample.
-In order to compare with the previous analyses\citep{Liu2022b,Liang2022,LZL2023}, we also used a subsample of SNe Ia with a redshift cutoff at $z=1.4$ to calibrate the Amati relation with 90 GRBs at $z<1.4$ from the J221 sample.
-Two likelihood function methods \citep{D'Agostini2005,Reichart2001} are used to fit the parameters of Amati relation ($a$ and $b$).
-The likelihood function proposed by \citep{D'Agostini2005} is written as
+We perform MCMC method\cite{ForemanMackey2013} by employing the Python package \texttt{emcee}\footnote{\url{https://emcee.readthedocs.io/en/stable/}} for fitting the Amati relation with GRBs in J221 sample at low redshift.
+Two likelihood functions by D'Agostini\cite{D'Agostini2005} and Reichart \cite{Reichart2001} are used to fit the parameters of Amati relation ($a$ and $b$).
+The likelihood function proposed by Ref.~\refcite{D'Agostini2005} is written as